epfl-ada/ada-2024-project-arabsdatascientists2024/readmes/Origins.md

 <br>

-The first step in Astra’s creation is to determine his origins.
-Astra surely has no power over his predetermining factors, but we do. <br><br>
+The first step in Astra’s creation is to determine its origins.
+Astra surely has no power over its predetermining factors, but we do. <br><br>

 After an analysis of global cinematic powerhouses, we made our choice.
-The U.S. stands out with the highest actor scores, reflecting its leading role in the global film industry.
-This is likely due to Hollywood's prominence and the opportunities available for actors to achieve international acclaim.<br><br>
+The U.S. stands out with the highest actor scores, reflecting its leading role in the global film industry.<br><br>

 <img src="assets/media/countries.jpg" alt="countries" class="section-image">